zaicodes/blingz-accessories/README.md

 ### Existing Features

-Navbar and footer:

-- Navigation bar at the top of each page to help users easily go to any page of the website they need.
-- A footer at the bottom of every page, which contain similar options, such as pages, product categories, and ways to stay connected.

 Home page:

 - Homepage with a brief introduction of the brand, showcasing some products in a grid format.
+Each product has an image, title, and button to explore more.
 - section that consists of customer ratings and reviews.
-- Product category that enables user to focus their search in terms of the type of jewellery.

-About page:

-- brief overview of the company's mission and values.
-- A section that emphasizes the customer services and protection that the buyer will gain.
+- product filter feature, allowing customers to narrow down their search by category or price range.
+- Product page that displays detailed product information, including additional images, reviews, customer ratings, and related items.

 Shop page:

 - Display a comprehensive shop section featuring a list of jewellery items.
 - Include essential details such as item descriptions, prices, and ratings for each product.
 - Allow users to add products to their virtual shopping cart before purchasing them.
+- Wishlist: Provide an option for users to save/favourite items they like so they can easily access them later on.

 User Accounts:

 - Provide users with the option to create a personal account on the website and update their details.
 - Allow registered users to log in securely to access personalized features.
-- Access the order list.

 Shopping Cart Management:

-- Enable users to add items to their shopping cart for a convenient shopping experience and see the total cost.
+- Enable users to add items to their shopping cart for a convenient shopping experience.
+- Allow users to view the contents of their cart, review item details, and see the total cost.
 - Implement the ability to adjust and update the quantity of items in the cart.
 Provide an option to delete unwanted items from the shopping cart.

+Rating and Reviews:

+- Allow users to rate individual jewellery items based on their preferences.
+- Implement a review system, enabling users to leave detailed reviews and comments under each product.

 Contact page: